stain/s11.no/content/2023/phd/discussion/index.md

 #### Defining a Process Run action as an OWL equivalence

 A versioned `:ProcessRunCrateProfile` is given a restriction in that the RO-Crate root which list the profile as `conformsTo` must _mention_ an action (one of _ActivateAction_,  _CreateAction_,  _UpdateAction_) which _instrument_ have at least one instance of _SoftwareApplication_ _SoftwareSourceCode_ or _ComptuationalWorkflow_.
-This OWL ontology uses equivalence classes as the WRROC types must be inferred and not declared in their JSON-LD \texttt{@id}.<br>OWL Turtle snippet modified from <https://github.com/ResearchObject/workflow-run-crate/pull/69>
+This OWL ontology uses equivalence classes as the WRROC types must be inferred and not declared in their JSON-LD `@id`.
+OWL Turtle snippet modified from <https://github.com/ResearchObject/workflow-run-crate/pull/69>

 </figcaption>
 </figure>